Open-MBEE/zzProjectWiki/README.md

-#These instructions are now up to date for EMS Version 2.1 (Commits afrer to May 4th 2015)
+#These instructions are only up to date for EMS branches labeled 2.1

+##The community recommends using the 2.2 branches substituting where possible 2.2 for 2.1 and using missing maven resources (klang;kparser) from the mvn-repo repository

 # Install OpenMBEE Environment from Source